CDL’S JOURNEY TO NET ZERO

 CARBON REDUCTION STRATEGY AND PERFORMANCE

 To address the climate crisis, reduction in carbon emissions is crucial.
-CDL has been measuring, tracking and reducing our impact on the environment with robust environmental impact data transparency through CDP disclosures since 2010.
-In 2022, CDL remained on the CDP A List for the fifth consecutive year for climate change, and the fourth year for water security.
+The Company has been measuring, tracking and reducing our impact on the environment with robust environmental impact data transparency through CDP disclosures since 2010.
+In 2023, the Company remained on the CDP A List for the 6th consecutive year for climate change, and the 5th year for water security.

-Since 2018, CDL has been the only company in Southeast Asia and Hong Kong to remain on the CDP A List, and is the only Singaporean company on the 2022 CDP A List.
-This reaffirms our climate-focused strategies in strengthening our resource-efficient portfolio towards a resilient future.
+Since 2018, the Company has been the only company in Southeast Asia and Hong Kong to remain on the CDP A List.
+We are the only Singapore company to achieve double ‘A’s for climate change and water security on the 2023 CDP A List.
+This reaffirms our climate-focused strategies in strengthening our resource-efficient portfolio towards a climate-resilient future.

 Operational Carbon Emissions Performance

-CDL’s largest source of emissions is electricity usage, reported under Scope 2 emissions.
+The Company’s largest source of emissions is electricity usage, reported under Scope 2 emissions.
 Therefore, the key focus of our carbon mitigation strategy is to reduce Scope 2 emissions.
-Details can be found under “Energy Reduction Strategy and Performance”, on ISR 2023, page 71.
+Details can be found in pages 93 to 95 of CDL’s ISR 2024.

-In 2022, CDL achieved a carbon emissions intensity reduction of 24%, as compared to baseline year of 2016.7 This is alongside a 10% reduction in total carbon emissions across all CDL’s business operations in Singapore, compared to 2021, as Singapore fully transitions to living with COVID-19.
+In 2023, the Company achieved a carbon emissions intensity reduction of 33%1, as compared to the baseline year of 2016.2 Total operational carbon emissions decreased by 14% across the Company’s business operations in Singapore compared to 2022.

-CDL recognises the importance of addressing Scope 3 emissions, which are indicators of exposure to climate risks in our supply chain or use of products.
+The Group recognises the importance of addressing Scope 3 emissions, which are indicators of exposure to climate risks in our supply chain or use of products.
 We monitor and report Scope 3 emissions to enhance our carbon reduction efforts by identifying large emission sources along our value chain.
-In 2022, with the phased return to pre-COVID levels of business operations, a rise in scope 3 emissions was recorded.

 Notes:

-Scope 2 ncludes indirect emissions from purchased electricity consumed by the operational activities of CDL at both our corporate office and managed buildings.
+Scope 2 includes indirect emissions from purchased electricity consumed by the operational activities of the Company at both our corporate office and managed buildings.

 Scope 3 includes emissions arising from property development operational activities (e.g. fuel used in power generators and heavy vehicles, purchased electricity, electricity upstream emissions and transmission losses, and water usage), and other indirect emissions (e.g. electricity upstream emissions, distribution and transmission losses, local and international courier services, employee commute, business air travel (excluding the influence of radiative forcing) and hotel accommodations, water supply and wastewater treatment at corporate office and managed buildings).